sBuiltaJr/imageGenSD/README.md

 The bot will run in the terminal until killed with a `Ctrl+C` or similar.

+## To run the Unit Tests

+`<path to venv bin folder>python RunUnitTests.py`

+Test results are stored in `covhtml` located at the top-level directory.

 ## Supported commands

 Note: All command require a user to have at least slash command privileges.